The value of storage in electricity distribution: The role of markets: Problem description and optimization model

 where $C^\mathrm{s}$ is the admissible number of discharge cycles per planning period.
+The following proposition characterizes the operational constraints.

 \begin{Prop} For fixed investment decisions, all operational constraints can be represented as a set of linear constraints~$\set{Y}_{nc}(\bm x)$ for all $n \in \set{N}$ and $c \in \set{C}$. \end{Prop} \begin{proof} The only complicated constraints are the capacity limitations in equations~\eqref{eq:cap_on_op}, which require that operating decisions be smaller than the concave piecewise linear capacity functions $\bar x$.
-Because concave upper bounds are convex constraints, these conditions can be represented by linear constraints. \end{proof}
+Because concave upper bounds are convex constraints, these conditions are linearly representable. \end{proof}